CyclotronResearchCentre/spm_auto_reorient/README.md

 3. Coregister the functional to SPM12 EPI template (this allows a correct translation matrix and a good basis for rotation)
 4. Coregister the functional onto the structural (this fine-tunes rotation to precisely match the subject's structural)

 The last 2 steps can be done by calling `spm_auto_coreg()`, which has optimized default parameters for this task.
+For indication, on a dataset of 100 subjects with some heavily brain damaged or artifacted, the coregistration success rate was more than 95%.

 For a comparison of various methods for AC-PC reorientation, the following article is a good read: